 Top Ten Best Radiohead Songs

-I wanted to vote all the songs on this list as no band compares to radiohead except the likes of queen.
-However it had to be said that it sheer genius at constructing songs no group even touches them...
-There needs to be more groups like them, that actually suffer for their art.
+I wanted to vote for all the songs on this list, as no band compares to Radiohead except the likes of Queen.
+However, it has to be said that their sheer genius at constructing songs is unparalleled.
+No group even comes close.
+There needs to be more groups like them, groups that actually suffer for their art.

 In my opinion, this song should be either first or second on this list.
-I am a huge Radiohead fan who recently finished listening to all of their albums (favourite being In Rainbows).
-Whenever, though, I get asked what is your favourite Radiohead song, my answer is always 'Karma Police.'
-Karma Police, to me, is a song that if on, you stop everything just to listen to it.
-The song just feels really structured, and although it comes off as a sad song, I always feel happy when I listen to it.
+I am a huge Radiohead fan who recently finished listening to all of their albums, with my favorite being In Rainbows.
+However, whenever I get asked, What is your favorite Radiohead song? my answer is always Karma Police.
+To me, Karma Police is a song that, if on, makes you stop everything just to listen to it.
+The song feels really structured, and although it comes off as a sad song, I always feel happy when I listen to it.

-Its hard to decide the best song from the best band of all time.
-But the best had to be Creep and second this one, third paranoid android and fourth, as it is, amazing "karma police".
-Creep should be one cause it touched millions of people on earth and became instantly popular cause of that.
-It touched peoples souls and it's the anthem for all rejects and introverted people on earth.
-This is an unmatchable achievement for any song ANY time ever.
-Fake Plastic trees its just the song I wanna listen to when I marry the love of my life just when I watch her showing her angel face, at the altar.
+It's hard to decide the best song from the best band of all time.
+But the best has to be "Creep," followed by this one, then "Paranoid Android," and fourth, "Karma Police."
+"Creep" should be number one because it touched millions of people on Earth and became instantly popular because of that.
+It touched people's souls and is the anthem for all rejects and introverted people on Earth.
+This is an unmatchable achievement for any song at any time ever.
+"Fake Plastic Trees" is just the song I want to listen to when I marry the love of my life, just as I watch her show her angelic face at the altar.
 That's how deep this song is.
 God bless Radiohead.
 God bless music.
 Love to everyone.

-Thom Yorke, the man who said the song "Lucky" was a happy song with the lyrics "Kill me Sarah, kill me again", collapsed on the floor in tears after performing this in the studio, twice.
-I find it impossible to choose my favorite Radiohead song as it's probably "Paranoid Android", but this should be much higher.
-This song is absolutely beautiful and tragic
+Thom Yorke, the man who said the song "Lucky" was a happy song with the lyrics "Kill me Sarah, kill me again," collapsed on the floor in tears after performing this in the studio, twice.
+I find it impossible to choose my favorite Radiohead song, as it's probably "Paranoid Android," but this should be much higher.
+This song is absolutely beautiful and tragic.

 Quote from Thom: